Daenaer/Home-assistant/README.md

 I am currently running a Barebone [Xpenology](https://xpenology.org/) and used the [Docker](https://www.home-assistant.io/docs/installation/docker/) approach to install Home Assistant.

+## Besides Home Assistant I run several other containers on the server.

+For my Home automation I am using:
+* Mosquitto
+* TasmoAdmin
+* ESPHome
+* Grafana
+* InfluxDB

+For my media files I am using:

+* SabNZBd
+* Transmission
+* Bazarr
+* Radarr
+* Sonarr
+* Headphones
+* Spotweb

+And I use Mayan EDMS to manage my documents.

 I regularly update my configuration files.
 You can check my current HA version [here](.HA_VERSION).
 If you like anything here, Be sure to :star2: my repo!